FranciscoAT/saltyboy/README.md

 Code found in `bot` is used for cataloging all the matches, and every fighter.
 The longer this runs the better data the tool will have to bet.

 The bot will track all Tournament and Matchmaking matches and fighters.
-Exhibitions are currently ignored.
+Exhibition matches are ignored.

 ### Running